vladysor/SensEdu/docs/Contributing/projects.md

 {: .fs-8 .fw-500 .no_toc}
 ---

-We are excited to see the innovative ways you are utilizing SensEdu.
+We are excited to see the innovative ways in which you are utilizing SensEdu.
 By submitting your project, you have the opportunity to have it listed as a showcase for SensEdu functionality and included in the main repository.
 {: .fw-500}

 To submit your project, please follow these steps: